Deep Probabilistic Supervision for Image Classification: Experiments

 \subsubsection{Augmentation}

-As data augmentation is a standard component in image classification, we examine the interaction of BSD with two widely used augmentation methods, CutOut \citep{devries2017improved} and CutMix \citep{yun2019cutmix}.
-CutOut masks out a patch of an image with zeros, while CutMix replaces the patch with a segment from another image and interpolates the labels.
-For BSD, the augmentations are applied to half of the images in each mini-batch, while the remaining half is used for distillation.
-This reduces the frequency of label updates but also changes CutMix to combine soft targets rather than one-hot labels.
-To compensate, we set $\gamma=0.9$ and $c=500$.
-We include DLB \citep{shen2022self} and conventional training for comparison.
-Results are reported in Table~\ref{tab:accuracy_comparison_cutmix_cutout}.
+As data augmentation is a standard component in image classification pipelines, we examine the interaction of DPS with two widely used augmentation methods: CutOut \citep{devries2017improved} and CutMix \citep{yun2019cutmix}.
+CutOut masks out a patch of an image with zeros, while CutMix replaces a patch with a segment from another image and interpolates the labels.
+For DPS, the augmentations are applied to half of the images in each mini-batch, while the remainder is used for distillation.
+To compensate for the reduced frequency of label updates, we reduce $c$ by half (except for ImageNet, where we keep it at $c=1000$), while doubling the weight of new predictions ($1-\gamma$).
+Results are reported in Table~\ref{tab:accuracy_comparison_cutmix_cutout}, where we include DLB \citep{shen2022self} and conventional training for comparison.

-\textbf{CutMix.} BSD consistently improves upon both the baseline and DLB across datasets and architectures.
-On CIFAR-100, BSD boosts convolutional networks by over 3 pp relative to the baseline, and by about $+2.3$ pp (DenseNet-169) and $+1.3$ pp (ResNet-50) compared to DLB.
-On TinyImageNet, BSD surpasses the baseline by roughly $+2$ pp for ResNet-101 and over $+4$ pp for DenseNet-201, both exceeding DLB by more than 1 pp. For ViT-B/16, BSD achieves gains of $+0.5$ pp over the baseline and $+0.3$ pp over DLB on CIFAR-100, and $+1.15$ pp and $+0.6$ pp on TinyImageNet.
-On CIFAR-10, improvements are smaller but consistent across all models.
-Compared with Table~\ref{tab:accuracy_comparison}, CutMix enhances BSD’s performance, offering consistent gains over both standard training and DLB.
+\textbf{CutMix.} DPS consistently improves upon both the baseline and DLB across datasets and architectures.
+The gains are most pronounced on CIFAR-100 and TinyImageNet, where the convolutional networks improve by between $1.7\text{--}4.1$ pp over the baseline and by between $1.1\text{--}2.3$ pp over DLB.
+On ImageNet, DPS beats the baseline and DLB by $0.1\text{--0.6}$ pp. For ViT-B/16, DPS achieves gains of $+0.5$ and $+0.3$ pp over the baseline DLB respectively on CIFAR-100, while improving by $+1.15$ and $+0.6$ pp on TinyImageNet.

 \textbf{CutOut.} The effect of CutOut is more nuanced.
-On CIFAR-10 and CIFAR-100, BSD consistently performs best, improving convolutional networks by more than $+3$ pp over the baseline and over $+2$ pp over DLB on CIFAR-100.
-For ViT-B/16, BSD remains competitive with the baseline and performs better than DLB, though the gains are modest given the already high baseline accuracy.
-On TinyImageNet, however, CutOut does not provide additional benefits: BSD still surpasses the baseline, but the accuracy is lower than without CutOut (cf. Table~\ref{tab:accuracy_comparison}), and ViT-B/16 shows little change relative to baseline or DLB.
-We speculate that the poor results for BSD on TinyImageNet and DLB overall is due to over-regularization.
-Overall, BSD remains stronger than DLB under CutOut, but the augmentation itself appears less complementary to BSD than CutMix.
+On CIFAR-100, DPS consistently performs best, improving convolutional networks by more than $+3$ and $+2$ pp over the baseline and DLB, respectively.
+For ViT-B/16, DPS yields similar or slightly higher accuracy across datasets.
+While DPS surpasses the baseline on TinyImageNet, the accuracy is lower than without CutOut (cf. Table~\ref{tab:accuracy_comparison}).
+We speculate CutOut is over-regularizing for the complex but low resolution dataset.
+On ImageNet, DPS increases accuracy on ImageNet over both the baseline and DLB by $+1$ and more than $+2$ pp, for ResNet-152 and DenseNet-264, respectively.